Skip to content

 Difference between Version and Build Number

-A Version (like 23H2 or 24H2) represents a major feature update released once a year.
+A Version (like 23H2 or 24H2) refers to a major feature update that Microsoft releases about once a year.
 A Build Number changes more often, usually during monthly Patch Tuesday updates.
-These updates often include KB numbers, which are specific identifiers for security patches.
+These updates often include KB numbers – those are specific identifiers for security patches.

 Method 1Use the About Windows screen

-This is the fastest way to see your version and build number.
+Let’s start with the quickest way to find your version and build number.

 1. Press the Windows key + R on your keyboard to open the Run box.